Sarah Holder is a staff writer at CityLab covering local policy, housing, labor, and technology.

-As the Supreme Court’s 2017-18 term comes to an end this June, they’ve saved what may be one of their most contentious decisions for last: Whether Mark Janus, a child support specialist from Illinois, must pay fees to the local labor union that covers him under its collective bargaining agreement.
-If the conservative-majority court serves an affirmative decision in the case, called Janus vs. American Federation of State, County and Municipal Employees, as it is expected to, labor organizers fear unions—and the workers they represent—will be crippled.
+As the Supreme Court’s 2017-18 term came to an end, the justices saved what may have be one of their most contentious decisions for last: Whether Mark Janus, a child support specialist from Illinois, must pay fees to the local labor union that covers him under its collective bargaining agreement.
+On Wednesday, the conservative-majority court delivered a 5-4 affirmative decision in the case, called Janus vs. American Federation of State, County and Municipal Employees.
+If Janus chooses not to join his public-sector union, the majority held, he can’t be required to pay union fees.

-If the Supreme Court rules in favor of Janus, any “fair share” fees will evaporate.
+In light of the court’s decision, any “fair share” fees will evaporate.
 Unions will continue to represent those workers, provide the same support through grievance procedures, and offer the same collective bargaining benefits.
 They’ll just have fewer resources with which to do it.

 Janus says he’s not anti-union: He opposes the fees on First Amendment grounds, as do the conservative groups that agree with him.
 Being a part of a union, because of its implications for state budgets and taxation, is a political act; paying fees, therefore, an act of speech.
 “I really didn’t see that I was getting any benefit [from union membership],” Janus told the Washington Free Beacon in October.
 “I just don’t think I should be forced to pay a group for an association I don’t agree with.”